Elonz03/OpenCV-Finger-Counter/Code/documentation/arduino.md

 ls /dev/tty* | grep usb
 ```

+## Adding nRF52 Feather to the Arduino IDE
+To add the board to the Arduino IDE to be programmed, this [guide](https://learn.adafruit.com/bluefruit-nrf52-feather-learning-guide/arduino-bsp-setup)
+was used.
+It provides example sketches for how serial communication works
+for this board as well as the BLE communication.

 ## Future work
 ### Bluetooth communication
 The nRF52 Feather Express board has BLE capabilities.
 This means Bluetooth